Zero-Flow Encoders: Experiments

-We evaluate our method using two neural encoder structures: a two-layer MLP and an LSTM.
+We test two different architecture for the gating network $\sigma_{\hat{\beta}}$: a two-layer MLP and an LSTM.
 The latter architecture introduces a sequential inductive bias, assuming that the Markov blanket of a variable $Z_i$ is likely to comprise locally adjacent neighbors, such as $Z_{i-1}$ and $Z_{i+1}$.

 We compare our method with Graphical Lasso \cite{banerjee2008model}, which learns the precision matrix $\Theta$ by $\ell_1$-regularized maximum likelihood, and with the PC algorithm from \texttt{causal-learn} \citep{zheng2024causal}, a constraint-based method that infers graph structure via Fisher’s $Z$ conditional independence tests.
-Note that we attempted using the kernel-based non-parametric test criterion \verb|kci| provided by the method.
+Note that we attempted using the kernel-based non-parametric test criterion \verb|kci| provided by the package.
 However, it is estimated to run on our dataset for 24 hours for a single seed on CPU.
 In comparison, our method is also non-parametric, but it trains an amortized MLP encoder in 30 seconds on the same CPU.

 The ROC curve for recovering the graphical model structure is plotted in Figure \ref{fig:roc}.
 We repeat the experiments 10 times with different random seeds, and show the mean AUC values in Table \ref{tab:auc_results}.
-It can be seen that zero-flow outperforms graphical lasso and the PC algorithm in both non-Gaussian settings.
+It can be seen that zero-flow encoder outperforms graphical lasso and the PC algorithm in both non-Gaussian settings.
 Notably, the LSTM-based encoder achieves near-perfect AUC scores by effectively leveraging the appropriate inductive bias.
 Our further experiments show that CNN based encoder also works well on lattice networks, even when the dimensions are large.
 See Section \ref{sec.markov.more.results} for details.

+Finally, we evaluate whether the learned encoder can amortize Markov blanket discovery across different target sets on a lattice graphical model.
+The encoder is trained using randomly sampled target sets consisting of a node and, with probability $50\%$, each of its four lattice neighbours.
+We identify $Z_j \in \mathcal{M}(Z_{\bm})$ whenever $[\sigma_{\hat{\beta}}(\bm)]_j > 0.1$.
+At inference time, we evaluate both in-sample targets observed during training and out-of-sample targets that were never used for training.
+As shown in Figure~\ref{fig:lattice.in.out.main.sample}, the zero-flow encoder correctly recovers the Markov blankets in both cases, demonstrating that the learned amortized encoder generalizes to unseen target variables.